 “If I die tomorrow, my funeral will take three days, so that all of my friends can attend.”

 Please, snorers of the world; do not be offended.
 Trust me, I’m in your camp.
 Have wailed a note or two in my R.E.M hours.
 But truly, this was no normal snore.
-It was super human and of epic proportion.
+It was superhuman and of epic proportions.

-The sky got bumpy, last approach announcement sounded.
-The time to stow my laptop had arrived.
+The sky got bumpy, the last approach announcement sounded.
+Time to stow my laptop had arrived.
 I made my last few keystrokes in recording the above account as a lull in the gasping sleep subsided.
-With each word, the final charge to shut down electronics so near, I sped up my writing in desire to log all I could.
+With each word, the final charge to shut down electronics so near, I sped up my writing in a desire to log all I could.